Selling a car with a title loan is possible, but you must fully pay off the loan before transferring the title.

 Option 1: Selling a Car With a Title Loan to a Private Party

 When you take out a title loan, you no longer own the title; the lender does.
-This can make selling your car privately with a title loan tricky, the biggest reason being that buyers typically avoid purchasing vehicles with a title loan.
+This can make selling your car privately with a title loan tricky, the biggest reason being that buyers typically avoid purchasing vehicles with a lien on the title

 If you don’t have the funds in your bank account and need the buyer’s funds to pay off the title loan, there will be a delay in the buyer getting possession of the title.